ucb-me-40/CalorAI/README.md

 Needs to be written as in the `outline.json` file: `$\\mathbf{h_{\\text{in}} = h_{\\text{out}}}$`

+We recommend using a software such as Sublime to make these errors easy to detect.

 Here is an example of an input outline.json file, which doesn't include `"detailed_summary"`:

 ```json